home-assistant/home-assistant.io/source/_integrations/kaleidescape.markdown

 ## Media player

-The Kaleidescape media player platform will create a [Media player](/integrations/media_player/) entity for the device.
+The Kaleidescape media player platform will create a [media player](/integrations/media_player/) entity for the device.
 This entity will display the currently playing media and playback controls.

 ## Remote